-The library web page (http://www.saintleo.edu/Academics/Library) offers remote access to the library's resources and services for off-campus students enrolled at Continuing Education Centers or the Center for Online Learning.
-This web page provides easy access to the library's information retrieval system, libraries of ebooks, and multiple research databases that include many full-text articles.
+The library web page http://saintleolibrary.cloudaccess.net/homepage.html offers remote access to the library's resources and services for off-campus students enrolled at Continuing Education Centers or the Center for Online Learning.
+This web page provides easy access to the library's information retrieval system, ebook collections, and multiple research databases that include many full-text articles.

 In addition to serving as the gateway to academic research for both distance learners and University Campus students, the library website includes an Ask-A-Librarian feature as well as links to selected reference sources available on the Internet.
-Online request forms further aid document delivery and interlibrary loan services, while a toll-free number to the reference desk affords direct person-to-person communication with a librarian concerning reference, database research, bibliographic search, circulation, inter-library loan, document delivery, and course reserve services.
+Online request forms further aid document delivery and interlibrary loan services, while a toll-free number to the reference desk affords direct person-to-person communication with a librarian concerning reference, database research, bibliographic search, circulation, interlibrary loan, document delivery, and course reserve services.

-Besides the resources of the Daniel A. Cannon Memorial Library, University Library Services also provides regional librarians for the Continuing Education Centers, as well as a librarian dedicated to serving the University's online program.
+Besides the resources of the Daniel A. Cannon Memorial Library, University Library Services also provides regional librarians for the Continuing Education Centers, as well as librarians dedicated to serving the University's online and distance learning programs.
 Additionally, the Daniel A. Cannon Memorial Library establishes cooperative agreements with local libraries and host institutions for use of library resources by students enrolled in Saint Leo University Continuing Education Centers.

-University Library Services are further strengthened by participation in networks and cooperatives for interlibrary loan exchanges throughout the United States and globally.
+University Library Services is further strengthened by participation in networks and cooperatives for interlibrary loan exchanges throughout the United States and globally.
 The Cannon Memorial Library is a charter member of the Tampa Bay Library Consortium and a participant in Ask-A-Librarian, Florida's newest and largest collaborative online reference service.
-The library is also an active member of the Florida Library Information Network, ICUF Libraries, LIRN (Library & Information Resources Network), OCLC, and SOLINET.
+The library is also an active member of the Florida Library Information Network, ICUF Libraries, OCLC, and SOLINET.